Pattern Matching

 Binding Variables

-We've seen binding variables in most of the examples shown above.
+We've seen binding variables in the examples shown above.
 A binding variable is a variable name that appears within the pattern and is assigned the corresponding value in the match target.

 var [a, b] = [1, 2]; // a = 1, b = 2.